-Our programs in architecture, landscape architecture and sustainable built environments are taught by world-class faculty in state-of-the-art facilities.
+Our programs in architecture, design arts and practices, landscape architecture and sustainable built environments are taught by world-class faculty in state-of-the-art facilities.

 You’ll find your place at CAPLA and graduate ready to thrive—whether that’s in architecture or landscape architecture, conservation or design, development or project management, consulting or planning, sustainability or some other essential career.
 Because at CAPLA, you’re building a changing world.